 It is easy to go to the store and grab a gallon of milk or a container of yogurt, but many of us don’t know the farmers, the people, and the families behind the nutritious dairy products we enjoy.
-This blog is designed to connect you with your local farmers and offer a glimpse into what life is like on a Utah or Nevada dairy farm.
+This blog is brought to you by the Dairy Council of UT/NV and designed to connect you with your local farmers and offer a glimpse into what life is like on a Utah or Nevada dairy farm.
 We hope you will enjoy meeting and getting to know your dairy farmers.
 We believe that food tastes better when we know where it’s from!

 Meet the voices of “The Cow Locale.”

 Braden Anderson has grown up on his family’s farm in Newton, UT.
 For as long as he can remember, he has wanted to be around and work with cattle.
 He enjoys working with his dad and hopes to take over someday as the fourth generation of Andersons to own, manage, and operate the dairy.
 In addition to enjoying farm life, Braden loves playing baseball.

 Robyn Buttars is the author of two award winning country fiction books, Christmas Rose and Simply Jenny (soon to be released as Country Tied.).
 She and her husband, Kent, are the parents of six children and grandparents of three.
 They live in Lewiston, Utah on the dairy farm that has been in the family for three generations.
 Robyn is a registered nurse and award-winning composer.
 Visit Robyn on her blog: robynbuttars.blogspot.com